 These customers refer new business through word of mouth because they think others will benefit from a relationship with your company.

-So how do you build customer loyalty and turn customers into brand advocates?
-Start by measuring satisfaction for your most important customer touchpoints with customer journey mapping.
+How do you build customer loyalty and turn customers into brand advocates?
+Start by measuring satisfaction at your most important customer touchpoints with customer journey mapping.

-Customer journey mapping is a visual representation of the various interactions and touchpoints a customer has with a company.
+A customer journey map is a visual representation of the various interactions and touchpoints a customer has with a company.

 Because every engagement with your brand is an opportunity for your business to delight (or disappoint) your customers, you want to ensure every customer interaction is the best it can be.